 Church Open Days

 As part of our agreement with the Heritage Lottery Fund we have agreed to open the church on occasions, initially around once per month, and on special days, such as the canal festival and Doors Open Day.
 This fits well with our aspirations to be a welcoming church and to encourage its use by the local community.
-We require volunteers to act as guides/stewards.
-We also hope to sell souvenirs and serve tea, coffee and biscuits.
-There will be the greatest flexibility of how often and when folk help out and no one will ever be left on their own in the church.

 Our Church building has Grade 2 listing and is one of the largest public spaces in East Dumbartonshire.
 It has stood against the weather for over a century.
 Not surprisingly it was in need of extensive renewal of some of the fabric despite the program of weather proofing undertaken by the congregation over the last decade.